I've been growing vegetables for over 50 years now. I love sharing my advice and experience with others.

 One way to tell if your soil is too sandy is by feel.
 It will have a gritty texture that is very different from the loamy, earthy feel of ordinary garden soil.
 It will not hold together after compacting, but immediately falls apart.

 In order to provide a firm anchor for plants and create a moisture-retentive environment, certain elements will need to be added to firm up the earth.
-This recipe will give you a firm, healthy soil that will continue to improve over the next 2-3 years.
+This recipe will give you a firm, healthy soil that will continue to improve over the next two to three years.
 For every 100 sq. feet of garden, add:

 - 20 cubic feet of organic compost

 - 2 lbs of bat or seabird guano